Allison McCartin, Executive Director

 Julia Greenberger is the Development Associate at the Epilepsy Foundation Eastern Pennsylvania and started in 2008.
 Her background in event planning, marketing, and graphic design has enabled her to produce the numerous successful events of the EFEPA.
 Though she loves the annual Summer Stroll, her favorite part about working at the EFEPA is attending Camp Achieve, as she herself was a summer camp kid growing up.
 When Julia is not working she likes to spend time trying all of Philadelphia’s amazing restaurants with her family and friends.

 Sue Livingston, Education Coordinator

 Sue serves as Education Coordinator of the Foundation.
 Her background in education has allowed her to cultivate the Project School Alert program, and to coordinate educational conferences for the past 15 years.
-One of her favorite things about working for the Foundation is being the Camp Director at the EFEPA’s Camp Achieve.
+One of her favorite things about working for the Foundation is being the Medical Director for the EFEPA’s Camp Achieve.
 She lives in Bucks County with her husband and has two daughters.

 Mary Loughlin, Wyoming Valley Resource Coordinator